heartcombo/devise/README.md

 config.http_authenticatable = [:database]
 ```

-This restriction does not limit you from implementing custom strategies, either in your application or via gem-based extensions for devise.
+This restriction does not limit you from implementing custom warden strategies, either in your application or via gem-based extensions for devise.
-A common authentication strategy for APIs is token-based authenication.
-For more information on extending devise to support this type of authentication and others, see the wiki article for [Simple Token Authentication Examples and alternatives](https://github.com/plataformatec/devise/wiki/How-To:-Simple-Token-Authentication-Example#alternatives).
+A common authentication strategy for APIs is token-based authentication.
+For more information on extending devise to support this type of authentication and others, see the wiki article for [Simple Token Authentication Examples and alternatives](https://github.com/plataformatec/devise/wiki/How-To:-Simple-Token-Authentication-Example#alternatives) or the this blog post on [Custom authentication methods with Devise](http://blog.plataformatec.com.br/2019/01/custom-authentication-methods-with-devise/).

 #### Testing
 API Mode changes the order of the middleware stack, and this can cause problems for `Devise::Test::IntegrationHelpers`.
 This problem usually surfaces as an ```undefined method `[]=' for nil:NilClass``` error when using integration test helpers, such as `#sign_in`.
 The solution is simply to reorder the middlewares by adding the following to test.rb: